 Navigating the VA disability benefits system can be challenging, but resources are available to assist you.
 Here are some valuable resources, contact information, and websites where you can find further information about DBQs and related topics:

-4. A VA Accredited Attorney or Law Group, like VetsForever, can assist with teh specific inquiries and provide guidance and support to help you navigate the complex VA claims process.
+- A VA Accredited Attorney or Law Group, like VetsForever, can assist with the specific inquiries.
+They will provide guidance and support to help you navigate the complex VA claims process especially with statement support of claims.

 The service providers above can answer any questions you have regarding the DBQ form, how to fill it out, how to submit it, and how to track the progress of your claim.